Coronavirus (COVID-19) Resources

 Fourth District residents,

 As the coronavirus (COVID-19) pandemic continues to unfold, many people are wondering where to find information they can trust to keep themselves and their families healthy and safe.
 These are unprecedented times, and though it can feel overwhelming, we will get through this – and each of us has a role to play.
-My hope is that the resources below are helpful and informative for you as we navigate the coming days, weeks, and months and take on the challenge of slowing the spread of this disease.
+My hope is that the resources below are helpful and informative for you as we continue to take on the challenge of slowing the spread of this disease.

 Member of Congress